- You have an ethical duty to provide what assistance you can in the circumstances if there's an emergency.

 - Again, take into account the limits of your experience and knowledge.

-This guidance was correct at publication 11/04/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 06/06/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.